hiho-/CRYPT_AES/README.md

 ###PyCript on Server

-If you can not install the pycript in such as a shared server, set it in such as copying to "site-packages" folder of web2py.
+If you can not install the PyCript in such as a shared server, set it in such as copying to "site-packages" folder of web2py.
 Please consult the web2py for more information.

 ###PyCrypt on Google App Engine